 (1) Forms.
 The Copyright Office does not provide printed forms for the use of persons requesting full term retention of copyright deposits.

 (2) Requests for full term retention must be made in writing addressed to the Director of the Office of Public Records and Repositories at the address specified in §201.1(b)(1) of this chapter, and shall include a legally binding signature, including an electronic signature as defined in 15 U.S.C.
-7006, of or on behalf of the depositor or copyright owner of record, and (ii) clearly indicate that full term retention is desired.
+7006, of or on behalf of the depositor or copyright owner of record, and clearly indicate that full term retention is desired.

 (3) The request for full term retention must adequately identify the particular copyright deposit to be retained, preferably by including the title used in the registration application, the name of the depositor or copyright owner of record, the publication date, and, if registration was completed earlier, the registration number.